Auto-ARGUE: LLM-Based Report Generation Evaluation

-\textbf{Content Evaluation.} Following much prior work \cite{alaofi2024generative,lin2005automatically,pradeep2025great,rajput2011nugget,voorhees2003overview}, \argue evaluates reports' coverage of relevant information via sets of \emph{nuggets}---QA pairs that represent key questions an ideal report would address, paired with answers linked to documents in the collection that attest them.
-Key questions that are \emph{unanswerable} from the collection can also be represented as nuggets with empty answer sets.
-Each report sentence is assessed to determine which nugget question(s) it answers correctly and reports are rewarded for each such nugget.
+\paragraph{Content: Nuggets.} Following prior work \cite{alaofi2024generative,lin2005automatically,pradeep2025great,rajput2011nugget,voorhees2003overview}, \argue evaluates reports' coverage of relevant information via sets of \emph{nuggets}---questions that an ideal report should address, paired with answers linked to documents that attest them.\footnote{We will use the terms \emph{nugget question} and \emph{nugget answer} to refer the question and answer components (respectively) of a given nugget.} Each report sentence is assessed to determine which nugget question(s) it answers correctly and reports are rewarded for each such nugget.

-\textbf{Citation Evaluation.} Citations are assumed to support only the sentence they are attached to.
-Sentences may bear $\geq 0$ citations. \emph{Relevant} citations that attest a sentence are rewarded; non-attesting citations, as well as those missing from sentences judged to require them, are penalized.
+\paragraph{Citations.} Citations are assumed to support only the sentence they follow.\footnote{While it is common for citations to be somewhat lazily clustered at the end of several related sentences---or even a paragraph---this assumption encourages more rigorous citation practices and makes automated evaluation more straightforward.} Sentences may bear 0+ citations.
+Sentences supported by their citations are rewarded; those that have non-supporting citations, or that require citations but lack them, are penalized.

+\paragraph{Edge Cases.} \argue also handles two edge cases not covered by other frameworks.
+The first relates to repeated information (\autoref{fig:argue}, Judgment H): if a sentence lacks citations, it is penalized only if it presents \emph{new} information (outcome 5); reiterating an earlier claim without citation carries no penalty (outcome 6).
+The second relates to assertions of ignorance, dubbed \emph{negative assertions} (Judgment E): sentences claiming that \emph{no} answer can be found for some aspect of the report request are validated against a corresponding nugget (Judgment F).
+These sentences are rewarded if and only if the nugget has an empty answer set and are penalized otherwise.